State License/National Exam

 Program Outcomes and Student Learning Outcomes (SLOs)

-1. To graduate students who are clinically competent and ready to begin a successful career in the Radiologic Sciences.
+- Students will be clinically competent and ready to begin a successful career in the Radiologic Sciences.

 Associate of Science Degree and program graduation